faqfaraan/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+*_Jeremy_: I originally started my career at Nationwide as a requirements analyst and when I was hired on as an associate, I was hired as a developer.
+I enrolled in this program as a means to bridge any knowledge gap I held in regards to my new position.

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+*_Jeremy_: I like to travel as well with friends and family.
+Out of all the places I have been to so far, I liked Bergen, Norway the most due to the amazing scenes of nature.
+Next, I plan on going to Jamaica in the spring of 2020.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+*_Jeremy_: I actaully am not very familiar with The Beatles and am more of a hard rock/metal fan.
+I think the only song title I can think of off the top of my head would be The Yellow Submarine.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+Yes, 2 turtles named George & Leviathan, 1 dog (great pyrenees) named Nashoba, 1 cat named Connie, 1 human baby named Ilyana, 1 rabbit named Sally, and 2 birds names Ra & Thoth.

 ## Submitting Your Work